dialpad/dialtone/packages/dialtone-tokens/.github/CONTRIBUTING.md

 ### Web

 Our web package is output via npm.
 Even though it is meant for web we contain the files for all platforms in the package (android, ios) for maximum flexibility.
-Everything in the `dist` folder after you run `nx build dialtone-tokens` is included in the NPM package.
+Everything in the `dist` folder after you run `nx run dialtone-tokens:build` is included in the NPM package.
 You can access the NPM package here: [@dialpad/dialtone-tokens](https://www.npmjs.com/package/@dialpad/dialtone-tokens)

 ### Android